 The Society for Human Resource Management (SHRM) acknowledges that Marshall University’s Master of Science (MS) degree in Human Resource Management program fully aligns with the SHRM’s HR Curriculum Guidebook and Templates, which helps define HR education standards and helps business schools develop degree programs that follow these standards.
 Marshall’s human resource master’s program provides practical experiences to help you develop the skills needed to become a functional specialist or a strategic HR leader supporting small and large organizations.
 Click here to view the certificate.

 Applicants should follow the admissions process described in this catalog or at the Graduate Admissions website.

-An undergraduate degree from a regionally accredited institution with an undergraduate Grade Point Average CGPA) of 3.0 or higher on a 4.0 scale for all previously completed undergraduate coursework.
+- An undergraduate degree from a regionally accredited institution with an undergraduate Grade Point Average (GPA) of 3.0 or higher on a 4.0 scale for all previously completed undergraduate coursework.

 Curriculum for Program

 |MGT 620||Human Resource Management||3|

 |HRM 610||Negotiation and Dispute Resolution||3|

 |MGT 696||Administrative Policy and Strategy||3|

 |Elective||GSM Program Director Approval||3|